apache/pulsar/site2/docs/administration-upgrade.md

 2. Upgrade the software (either new binary or new configuration files).
 2. Start the bookie.

+> **Advanced operations**
-> Advanced operations: when rolling upgrade a large BookKeeper cluster, upgrading one bookie at a time is slow.
+> When upgrading a large BookKeeper cluster in rolling upgrade scenario, it is slow to upgrade one bookie at a time.
 If you have configured rack-aware or region-aware placement policy, you can upgrade bookies rack by rack or region by region.
-It will speed up the whole upgrade process.
+It speeds up the whole upgrade process.

 ## Upgrade brokers and proxies

 The upgrade procedure for brokers and proxies is the same.
-Brokers and proxies are `stateless`, so it is easier to upgrade the two services.
+Brokers and proxies are `stateless`, so it is easy to upgrade the two services.

 ### Canary test

-Before upgrading, you’d better verify a new version in one or a small set of nodes before upgrading all nodes in your cluster.
+You can test an upgraded version in one or a small set of nodes before upgrading all nodes in your cluster.

-To canary an upgraded version, complete the following steps:
+To upgrade to a new version, complete the following steps:

 1. Stop a broker (or proxy).
 2. Upgrade the binary and configuration file.